-He has also played and conducted at a number of other churches in Manhattan, including St. Peter’s Lutheran Church, Holy Trinity Lutheran Church and Bach Vespers, St. James' Church (Episcopal), Grace Episcopal Church, the Church of St. Mary the Virgin, St. John the Baptist Catholic Church, St. Ignatius Catholic Church, and Park Avenue Christian Church.
+He has also played and conducted at a number of churches in Manhattan, including St. Peter’s Lutheran Church, Holy Trinity Lutheran Church and Bach Vespers, St. James' Church (Episcopal), Grace Episcopal Church, the Church of St. Mary the Virgin, Holy Apostles Episcopal Church, St. John the Baptist & Holy Cross Catholic Church, St. Ignatius Catholic Church, and Park Avenue Christian Church.

-Prior to moving to NYC in 2005 he worked as a church musician in Chicago for many years, where he served as musician at Saint Luke Church, the Lutheran School of Theology at Chicago, Augustana Lutheran Church of Hyde Park, Irving Park Lutheran Church, Resurrection Lutheran Church, and St. Luke’s Lutheran Church in Logan Square.
+Prior to moving to NYC in 2005 he worked as a church musician in Chicago for many years where he served as musician at Saint Luke Church, the Lutheran School of Theology at Chicago, Augustana Lutheran Church of Hyde Park, Irving Park Lutheran Church, Resurrection Lutheran Church and St. Luke’s Lutheran Church in Logan Square.
 He was also accompanist and singer for the Cathedral Singers, a choir directed by the renowned musician and composer Richard Proulx.

 Mr. Long received the Bachelor of Music degree in church music from Valparaiso University and the Master of Music degree in organ performance from Southern Methodist University.
 Other studies included the Royal School of Church Music in Croydon, England, and with Anton Heiller at the Haarlem Summer Academy for Organists in the Netherlands.
-Organ teachers included Paul Eichmeyer, Philip Gehring, and Robert Anderson; choral studies were with Eldon Balko and Lloyd Pfautsch.
+Organ teachers included Paul H. Eickmeyer, Mano Hardies, Philip K. Gehring, and Robert T. Anderson; choral studies were with Eldon Balko and Lloyd Pfautsch.
 He did some composition study with Harold Oliver at SMU and with Richard Proulx.